expressots/expresso-site-doc/docs/overview/controller.md

 ```

 :::info
-In the AppController class above we are using res as any `res:any` but can definitely use the `res:Response` type from the `express` package as we expose its types.
+In the AppController class above we are using res as any `res:any` but you can definitely use the `res:Response` type from the `express` package as we expose its types.
 This will allow you to make use of all the methods that the **[Response](https://expressjs.com/en/4x/api.html#res)** type offers.
 :::

 ## Base Controller Class

-We also power a controller class with the `BaseController` class that offers in the constructor a parameter that the developer can indicate what service or domain he is currently building.
+We also power a controller class with the **BaseController** class that offers in the constructor a parameter that the developer can indicate what service or domain he is currently building.
 This helps the log system throw errors with more information about the context of the error and where the error occurred.
-Another advantage of using the `BaseController` class is that it offers a method in two different versions async and sync, which is the `callUseCase() or async callUseCaseAsync()`.
+Another advantage of using the `BaseController` class is that it offers a method in two different versions async and sync, which is the `callUseCase() or callUseCaseAsync()`.

 These methods reinforce the idea of one use case per controller, and they are responsible for calling the use case that will implement the business logic of the controller.